-Cholesterol (also known as cholesterin) is an organic compound that looks like wax.
-Experts say it is “sterol” – a combination of steroid and alcohol.
-From Greek translates something like “hardened bile”.
-There is no way to “touch it with fingers”, and we just have to put up with it that there is such a wax substance in our body.
-And there’s no way to get rid of him.
+Cholesterol (also known as cholesterol) is an organic compound that looks like wax.
+Experts say it’s a “sterol” – a combination of steroid and alcohol.
+It is translated from Greek as something like “hardened gall”.
+There is no way to “feel it with our fingers” and we just have to accept that there is such a waxy substance in our body.
+And there is no way to get rid of it.

 Where does it come from?

-All cholesterol needed by the body is produced in the liver.
-But he can come with the food.
-For example, if we overdo it with barbecue, we actually agree that animal cholesterol will replenish our personal stocks.
-However, this does not mean that if we deprive ourselves of the barbecue, we will not have cholesterol – the liver will fill its absence as much as it can, because cholesterol is needed on our body.
+All the cholesterol the body needs is produced in the liver.
+But he can also come with the food.
+For example, if we overdo the barbecue, we are actually agreeing that animal cholesterol will replenish our personal stores.
+However, this does not mean that if we deprive ourselves of barbecue, we will not have cholesterol – the liver will fill its lack as much as it can, because cholesterol is needed by our body.

 Is cholesterol harmful?

-Cholesterol is the most important building block of the body.
-He is actively involved in the creation of cells of all organs and tissues – nerves, muscles, skin, lungs, heart.
-The brain usually contains 25% of the total reserves of cholesterol in the body, and this is quite justified: “hardened bile” is necessary for the growth and development of nerve cells.
+Cholesterol is the body’s most important building block.
+It actively participates in the creation of cells of all organs and tissues – nerves, muscles, skin, lungs, heart.
+The brain usually contains 25% of the body’s total cholesterol reserves, and this is quite justified: “hardened bile” is necessary for the growth and development of nerve cells.

-Well, if cholesterol is necessary and useful, why are we wary of it?
+So if cholesterol is necessary and useful, why do we avoid it?

 If there is too much cholesterol in the body, it begins to accumulate on the walls of blood vessels, creating so-called atherosclerotic plaques.
 The lumen of the vessels narrows, less and less blood enters the organs and tissues, they receive less and less nutrition and oxygen.
-This nasty job does it so. “bad cholesterol” – LDL, but HDL, or “good cholesterol”, tries to prevent it.
+This nasty job is done by the so-called “bad cholesterol” – LDL, but HDL, or “good cholesterol”, tries to prevent it.

-What to do if we establish that we have high cholesterol?
+What to do if we find out that we have high cholesterol?

-To begin with, we should consult our treating or family doctor.
-Your cholesterol level may be slightly higher than normal, but there may be no other risk factors.
+To begin with, we must consult our treating or family doctor.
+It is possible that your cholesterol level is slightly higher than normal, but there are no other risk factors.
 This situation is considered normal and does not require treatment.

-In principle, it is desirable, even in this case, to lower our cholesterol.
-It is often enough to make some small lifestyle changes: to keep track of what we eat – less trans fats, more vegetables and fruits high in fiber, more movement, less smoking.
+In principle, it is desirable even in such a case to lower our cholesterol.
+It is often enough to make some small changes in our lifestyle: watch what we eat – less trans fat, more vegetables and fruits with a high fiber content, more movement, less smoking.

-Whether we take foods containing cholesterol is in most cases not so important as long as we do not overdo them.
+Whether we will eat foods containing cholesterol is not so important in most cases, as long as we do not overdo it.

-In order not to have problems with cholesterol, we need to do the following:
+In order not to have problems with cholesterol, we must do the following: